zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 status will be copied along with the severity.

-The method of determining if the alarm status and severity should be changed is called \``maximize severity".
+The method of determining if the alarm status and severity should be changed is called "maximize severity".
 In addition to its actual status and severity, each record also has a new status and severity.
 The new status and severity are initially 0, which means NO_ALARM.
 Every time a software component wants to modify the status and severity, it